 3. Axos Bank Essential Checking

-If you’d like to open a free checking account with fantastic benefits, go over to Axos Bank (formerly called Bank of Internet).
+If you want to open a free online checking account with fantastic benefits right away, choose Axos Bank (formerly known as Bank of Internet).
 To make things even more convenient, this account comes with limitless ATM fee reimbursements and a wide range of personal financial tools.
 Direct Deposit Express allows consumers to get their wages up to two days sooner than at other banks.

-Direct deposit is only available for paychecks, though.
+Direct deposit is only available for pay checks, though.
 Remember that it is an online bank with no physical branches, yet it is nonetheless covered by the Federal Deposit Insurance Corporation (FDIC).
 Most importantly, no deposit is required to open the account.

 4. Charles Schwab High Yield Investor Checking

 High Yield Investor Checking from Charles Schwab is the only one that comes with a brokerage account.
 You won’t have to pay any fees or deposit a minimum amount to start the accounts.
 The minimum amount required for the Schwab Bank High Yield Investor Checking® account is only $0.01, and the interest rate is 0.03 percent each year (APY).

 However, this rate may fluctuate as per the ups and downs of the stock exchange.
 Furthermore, you get online money transaction facilities via a free debit card or mobile banking.
 One downside of the Schwab Bank High Yield Investor Checking account is that you can’t deposit cash.

 5. Discover Checking